 - Select External Authentication on the left panel.

 - Change the Status to Enabled (disabled by default).

 - Save the policy and reapply the policy on the appliance.

 - To test user authentication against ISE, scroll down to the Additional Test Parameters section and enter a username and password for the ISE user.
 Click Test.
-A successful test will result in a green Success: Test Complete message at the top of the browser window.
+A successfull test will result in a green Success: Test Complete message at the top of the browser window.

 - To view the results of the test authentication, go to the Test Output section and click the black arrow next to Show Details.
 In the example screenshot below, note the "radiusauth - response: |Class=User Identity Groups:Sourcefire Administrator|" value received from ISE.
 This should match the Class value associated with the local Sourcefire group configured on the FireSIGHT MC above.
 Click Save.

 - From the ISE Admin GUI, navigate to Operations > Authentications to verify the success or failure of the user authentication test.